Here is one of the most unique camping trips in Michigan.

 The lake gets the "Caribbean of the North" moniker from its sandbars and crystal-clear waters.
 The lake was something of a local hidden gem for a while.
 But in recent years, it has become a party hotspot with hundreds of boats converging on the sandbars in the summer months.

-More people began to discover this northern Michigan lake in recent years after photos and videos of the wild sandbar parties went viral on the internet.
-For one Fourth of July party, local officials estimated there was around 10,000 people in attendance.
+More campers began to discover this northern Michigan lake in recent years after photos and videos of the wild sandbar parties went viral on the internet.
+For one Fourth of July party, local officials estimated there was around 10,000 people in attendance at this northern getaway.

 Things have cooled down a little bit in recent years, as law enforcement has stepped up their presence at these parties to keep them from getting too wild.
 But if partying like this isn't for you, there are plenty of other ways to enjoy the Torch Lake area.

 If the sandbars aren't your thing, just to the south of Torch Lake is Traverse City State Forest.
-This area is marked with miles and miles of two-tracks and off-roading trails.
-There are also some camping options in this area for someone who wants to get away from the crowds after a day on the lake.
+This area is marked with miles and miles of two-tracks and off-roading ATV and biking trails.
+There are also some camping options in this area for someone who wants to get away for some quiet tent camping away from the crowds after a day on the lake.

 Torch lake offers some excellent fishing.
 One of the most popular species to target is the big lake trout that lurk in the depths.
 But it also has popular fish like large and smallmouth bass, the usual panfish, lake sturgeon, Atlantic salmon, northern pike and muskie.
 It's worth noting the muskie get pretty big in Torch Lake.
 A 50-pounder, the lake record, was caught there in 2009.